Dental implants consultation at Compass Dental Care in Darwin

 What is the dental implant process?

 The dental implant process involves three main stages.
 First, a thorough assessment with 3D imaging to plan precise implant placement.
 Second, the surgical placement of the titanium implant into the jawbone under local anaesthetic (happy gas available for patient comfort).
 Third, after a healing period of 3–6 months where the implant fuses with the bone, a custom-made crown is attached.
-Some cases may be suitable for same-day implant placement.
+Dr Pham’s postgraduate training in oral surgery means the entire process is handled in-house at our Darwin practice.

 What is the recovery time after dental implant surgery?